IlaWallace/Summer2018/README.md

   [Calibration of the Eye Tracking Glasses](https://github.com/IlaWallace/Summer2018/blob/master/Calibration%20of%20the%20Eye%20Tracking%20Glasses.md)
   ---------------------------------------
   **Monday June 11th - Present**
-    Calibrating the eye tracking glasses for use on the new board.
+    Learning python to edit code for calculating the distance between two Acro spacers for calibrating the code.
+    Also getting more familiar with the code from our private repo to be able to edit it to work for the new board.